global-talent-stream

 *Want to apply for a Canada work visa?
 Let Y-Axis help you with the process.

-How do I apply for Global Talent stream in Canada?
+How do I apply for the Global Talent stream in Canada?

 Step 1: Submission of the LMBP